 - SECTION D: Points for the Assessment Entrance Exam.

 NOTE: Applicant's point count is confidential; thus, please do not call to inquire about your point count.
 To protect your privacy, point count totals will not be discussed on the telephone.

-Eighteen (18) students will be admitted to the Radiography Program each fall.
+Eighteen (18) students will be admitted to the Radiography Program each summer.

 The admitted students will be notified when the selection process is completed.

 Each allied health student must have an insurance plan to cover any injury or illness requiring hospital treatment or surgery.
 In addition, all students are required to submit evidence of good health through a physical examination and immunization form.
 Proof of successful completion of a course in CPR for health care providers through the American Heart Association is also required.
 These requirements will be due after the student starts the program.
 Health/medical reports must be completed and received and on file by August 15 before the fall semester.

 Criminal Background Check

 Clinical sites require a a criminal background check prior to allowing students into the clinical setting (Any associated fees will be the responsibility of the student).
 Certain criminal activity, as evident by a criminal background check may also disqualify a student from clinical participation.
 Please be aware that failure to participate in a clinical assignment based a criminal background check will result in dismissal from the Radiography Program.
 Our program utilizes Corporate Screening Services.

 Students must provide their own transportation to clinical sites.
 Applicants should be aware that travel in areas outside of Davenport will be required for clinical placement.
 The out-of-town clinical sites include Genesis Dewitt Campus in Dewitt, Iowa, Genesis Illini Campus in Silvis, Illinois, Mercy Medical in Clinton, Iowa, and Medical Associates in Clinton, Iowa.